natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 | Coaxial || 4,250 (250) || 390 || N/A || N/A
 |-
 |}
-The small calibre of the Vickers machine gun makes it largely ineffective against all armoured vehicles but the ones with an open compartment.
-It still can be used to ping targets as a rangefinding help.
-While the belt capacity of the machine gun is adequate, its rate of fire is extremely slow for the battle rating.

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 Exploit the A.C.
 IV's manoeuvrability against the heavier tanks, plus the 17-pounder tank allows for a penetration through the enemy's armour to cause internal damages.
 The fast reverse speed makes the "shoot-and-scoot" tactic a viable method against the enemy, and should be the prime one as the armour of the Sentinel is not exactly the most durable at only 50 mm flat.
 However, the sloping nature of the armour could give the bouncing capability of the tank comparable to the [[T-34 (1942)|T-34]], it's even arguably much better.
 So while the weight class is definitely against the Sentinel, a chance is always there to take out the opposition.
+When compared to other British tanks, this tank lacks access to APDS rounds.
+Extra caution should be paid during full uptier matches as there will be many enemy tanks, particularly German tanks, that this tank will find difficult to engage from the front.

 "Shoot-and-scoot" tactics are the best tactics to use with this vehicle.
 The Sentinel's armour does not let the tank be a brawler, so it must be more "sneaky" against the enemies.
 Another thing to note is the driver's hatch at the front of the tank.
 To avoid a frontally penetrating shot, always angle the driver's hatch away from the enemy.

+The AC.IV can play any role in the game, since it is decent at brawling, close range, mid range, and far range.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->